genicsblog/genicsblog.com/_posts/gouravkhunger/2021-02-13-toasty-library.md

 Toasty.custom(this, "Custom Toast", ContextCompat.getDrawable(this, yourIconDrawable), tintColor, Toasty.LENGTH_SHORT, withIcon,  shouldTint).show();
 ```

 Also, Toasty allows custom formatted text, like Bold and Italic texts to be passed as the text value in the toast, so be sure to check it out.
-Here is the code you may use for preformatting the text.
+Here is the code you may use for pre-formatting the text.
 You can edit this as per your needs.

 ```java
 private CharSequence getFormattedMessage() {